-The Master of Rehabilitation Counseling Program is a full-time, post-baccalaureate program that begins once a year in August.
+The Master of Clinical Rehabilitation Counseling Program is a full-time, post-baccalaureate program that begins once a year in August.
 The Program trains students to provide services to people with psychological or physical disabilities – as independent practitioners or as part of interdisciplinary teams.

 After successfully completing the Program, you’ll have the skills and experience to: